Brentwood, Tennessee: Owl Creek Park

 Owl Creek Park is Brentwood's second newest park, after Smith park, completed in the summer of 2007.
 It is 21 acre and includes a playground, picnic shelters, walking paths, and basketball courts.

 River Park

 River Park is a 43 acre park adjacent to Concord Park.
 It features a restroom facility, playground, outdoor basketball court, and borders the YMCA soccer fields.
 Adjacent to River Park is the Brentwood Family YMCA, now complete with a skate park.

 Tower Park

 Tower Park is a 47 acre park north of the WSM Tower off Concord Road.
 It includes multi-purpose fields, natural open spaces, and jogging and biking trails.
 The new Williamson County Indoor Sports Complex is located here.
 At 76000 sqft, it consists of a fifty-meter indoor pool, five indoor tennis courts, a fitness center, locker rooms, a childcare room, and a multi-purpose room.

+Windy Hill Park

+Windy Hill Park is a 52-acre passive park on Old Smyrna Road in northern Brentwood.
+The City of Brentwood purchased the land from the Sensing family in May 2020 for $5.2 million, or $100,000 per acre, to create a new park serving residents in the northern part of the city.
+The park opened with a ribbon-cutting ceremony on December 13, 2025.

 Economy

 Top employers

-According to the City's 2023 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the City's 2024 Annual Comprehensive Financial Report, the top employers in the city are: